Propagated Error and Logarithmic Differentiation for Percent Error Analysis

 \[\frac{dF_G}{F_G} = \frac{dG}{G} + \frac{dM}{M} + \frac{dm}{m} - 2\,\frac{dr}{r}\]

 Each term on the right is a percent error – the ratio of the uncertainty to the value itself.
-This is far more practical than computing absolute errors, because a tiny absolute error in \(G\) (order \(10^{-11}\)) does not mean \(G\) is highly accurate; you must compare it to \(G\) itself.
+This is far more informative than computing absolute errors, because a small absolute error in \(G\) (of order \(10^{-11}\)) does not indicate high accuracy; one must compare it to \(G\) itself.

-Explore – see how percent error in radius affects force:
+Interactive demonstration – percent error in radius and its effect on force:

 Drag \(a\) to change the radius.
 The red dashed tangent line shows the linear approximation – its slope is \(-2/a^3\), reflecting the factor of \(2\) in front of \(\frac{dr}{r}\).
 A small change in \(r\) causes roughly twice as large a percent change in \(F\).